NathanDagDane/Clickett/README.md

 ### Prerequisites

 Clickett is a **Windows only** app.
 Ensure you have Windows 10/11 (or later).
-There are currently no MacOS, Linus, or mobile versions.
+There are currently no MacOS, Linux, or mobile versions.

 ### Installation